sanlamamba/T-AIA-901_par_1/README.md

 # Progress
 The project is still ongoing, and a lot of things need to be finished.
 The end of this project is estimated to happen in January.

+Here is a list of features we are considering adding:
+- Authentification
+- History for the previous itinaries

 # Models explanations and setup
 You can head to ./model/README.md to get further details on how everything work.

 ## Authors